Proxima Centauri, closest star to our sun

-The star Proxima Centauri isn’t visible to the eye, but it’s one of the most noted stars in Earth’s sky.
-That’s because it is considered to be part of the Alpha Centauri star system, a triple system, and the nearest star system to our sun.
-Of the three stars in Alpha Centauri, Proxima is thought to be the one actually closest to our sun, at 4.22 light-years away.
-The image above – from the Hubble Space Telescope – is one of the best we’ve seen at showing Proxima clearly.
+The star Proxima Centauri isn’t visible to the eye, but it’s one of the most noted stars in the sky.
+That’s because it’s part of the Alpha Centauri star system, home to three known stars and the closest stellar system to our sun.
+Of the three stars in Alpha Centauri, scientists believe Proxima is closest to our sun, at 4.22 light-years away.
+Astronomers have discovered two planets for Proxima so far.
+It also has massive solar flares and might even be the source of a mysterious radio signal.

-Bottom line: Proxima Centauri, one of three stars in the Alpha Centauri system, is the nearest star to our sun.
-It’s 4.22 light-years away.
+Bottom line: Proxima Centauri is the nearest star to our sun at 4.22 light-years away.
+It’s home to at least 2 planets and massive solar flares.